Lingyungou11/SC-DION-for-permafrost-inversion/README.md

 ---

+## Reproducibility Guide

+The main executable files in this repository are the Jupyter notebooks (`.ipynb`) in each training folder.

+For example:

+- `Train_20/DM_Operator_form_2_train20.ipynb`
+- corresponding notebooks in `Train_40/`, `Train_80/`, `Train_120/`, and `Train_160/`

+These notebooks contain the main workflow for model training, inversion, and temperature-field prediction.

+The other files in each training folder are supporting data or generated outputs, including:

+- `.npy`: predicted temperature fields or sensor observations
+- `.npz`: processed dataset used in the corresponding experiment
+- `.pt`: saved PyTorch model
+- `.xlsx`: recorded loss components or postprocessed results

+---

 ## Notes

 - The original SFCC data points were not generated in this repository.
 Please refer to the Zenodo archive above for the raw measurements.